About the program

 - Cycles of new students begin three times during the year: fall, spring, and summer.

 - Applications are now being received for the spring 2016 semester.
 Plans are to begin a Saturday cycle (class meeting from 8am—2:45pm).

-- The application deadline for the spring semester is October 15, 2015.
+- Please submit applications for the spring semester by October 15, 2015.

 - Application Checklist